tawrid/TestProject/readme.md

 Deployment Architecure: https://github.com/tawrid/TestProject/blob/master/Deployment_Architecture.png

-Then first you will have to create:
+First you will have to initiate Elastic BeanStalk (EB):

 #eb init -p go <Application_Name> --profile <AWS profile name>

-As next step you will have to follow the prompt to setup your environment:
+As next step you will have to follow the prompt to setup your local environment:

 #eb init